- Adress: 22 Holyrood Road – NORTHAMPTON NN5 7AQ – ANGLETERRE

 There is one salaried sister in the Province at present, who works in a retreat center.
 Another sister in temporary vows is in France for further formation.
 The remaining sisters are over 70 years of age.
 The sisters live like the poor on their state pensions, with the addition of professional pensions for those who received professional salaries during their working years.
 Fortunately, the leadership of the province had the wisdom to prepare for the retirement of the sisters when the day came that none of them would be salaried.

 The Sisters of the English Province experienced internationality from the moment they entered the novitiate.
 In most communities, there were French, English, Irish and Welsh sisters in the community.
-We are about to open an international novitiate community in England, in the existing Provincial House and will welcome a truly international group of sisters and novices.
+We have opened an international novitiate community in England, in the existing provincial house, and we welcome an international group of sisters and novices.

 Many Sisters visiting the Province comment on the quality of the hospitality they receive, and they feel very much at home in our midst.